shimonjacobs/cw2/readme.md

-# Classification
+# Object Classifier

 ### Overview
 This program can detect objects in an image.
-The user provides a training image, and then a series of query images.
-THe program will detect the items in the query images.
+The user provides training images, and then a base image.
+THe program will detect the items from the training images in the base images.

 ### prerequisites
 the following libraries need to be installed: